oer4sdi/OER-SDI4WindFarmPlanning/Storyboard.md

 ## *4. Workflows*
 A local authority in Lower Saxony has hired you to cooperate with a private investor to identify several potential sites in the state for enlarging and repowering existing wind farms with high-efficiency wind turbines.
 The selected site must meet several characteristics:

-•	Located in the state of Lower Saxony
+-	Located in the state of Lower Saxony
-•	Within 4 km of existing wind farms containing turbines
+-	Within 4 km of existing wind farms containing turbines
-•	Within at least 800 m of neighboring houses
+-	Within at least 800 m of neighboring houses
-•	Does not intersect with any protected site
+-   Does not intersect with any protected site

-To meet these criteria, you need to explore and find the data for administrative boundaries, existing wind farms, buildings, and protected sites.
+in order to meet these criteria, you need to explore and find the data for administrative boundaries, existing wind farms, buildings, and protected sites.
 Next, you'll start querying these layers to narrow down locations with the characteristics you want.
 Finally, you'll combine these into a single layer on which you can conduct a multicriteria analysis to locate a few viable sites.